 - Changes in schedule

-What Are The Signs Of Separation Anxiety In Dogs?
+What Are The Signs Of Separation Stress In Dogs?

-Some dogs with separation anxiety internalize their stress.
+Some dogs with separation stress internalize their stress.
 They may shake or hide when you leave, or develop nervous habits like pacing or chewing their paws.
 Others show more obvious signs of distress, barking uncontrollably or destroying property.
-If your dog displays any combination of the following behaviors, you may be dealing with separation anxiety.
+If your dog displays any combination of the following behaviors, you may be dealing with separation stress.

 Barking, Howling, Whining